mca91/ITEWR_DC_Course/chapter8.md

 - `Assassinations`
 - `RGDP60`

-Check the <a href="http://wps.pearsoned.co.uk/wps/media/objects/12401/12699039/empirical/empex_tb/Growth_Description.pdf">description</a> for detailed info.
+Check the <a href="http://wps.pearsoned.co.uk/wps/media/objects/12401/12699039/empirical/empex_tb/Growth_Description.pdf">description</a> for detailed info on variables.

 The dataset `ecgrowth_new` is available in Your workspace.